 Contact Type Current Activities 2019 Entitlement Unaudited Financial Statements (UFS) are due 5/31/20.
-Grantees should have submitted UFS.
+Grantees should be preparing to submit UFS.
 Grantees should submit a final budget amendment request, if needed 2020 Discretionary Contract documents were due to DOS on 5/6/20, contracts are working their way through the approval process.
 Workplan activities and spending may be in progress 2020 Entitlement Workplan activities and spending are in progress.
-Amendments with increased allocation were sent to Grantees on 4/30/20 and were due back to DOS on 5/21/20.
-They are moving through the approval process CARES Supplemental Contract documents were sent out $6/1/20$ and due back to DOS by $6/29/20$ DOS.
-Grantees should be planning how to use the funds of the various CSBG contracts to achieve outcomes and working on the contract package 2021 Entitlement Refunding application sent to grantees on 5/8/20 and was due back to DOS 6/5/20
+Amendments with increased allocation were sent to Grantees on 4/30/20 and due back to DOS on 5/21/20 CARES Supplemental DOS received the Notice of Grant Award on 5/13/20 - Grantees should be planning how to use the funds of the various CSBG contracts to achieve outcomes 2021 Entitlement Refunding application sent to grantees on 5/8/20 and due back to DOS 6/5/20